SaeedNajafi/saeednajafi.github.io/README.md

 You can find my latest CV [here](https://github.com/SaeedNajafi/saeednajafi.github.io/blob/master/cv.pdf).
 <br>
-I always welcome new oppurtunities!
+I always welcome new opportunities!
 Please feel free to contact me if you have any questions.